genesis-extensions/genesis/doc/developer-notes.md

 Developer Notes
 ===============

 Various coding styles have been used during the history of the Bitcoin codebase, and the result is not very consistent.
-SafeCash, however, plans to verge to a single style.
+Genesis, however, plans to verge to a single style.

 - Basic rules specified in src/.clang-format.
 Use a recent clang-format-3.5 to format automatically.
   - Braces on new lines for namespaces, classes, functions, methods.